8 Expert Tips For Styling Bangs To Perfection, No Matter Your Hair Type

 2. Or blow-dry them downward.

 The one caveat to the side-to-side drying technique is if you have blunt bangs—because this type of fringe typically grows straight across, the strands all at the same length, blow-drying them downward can help you achieve a sleek, smooth style.
-With a paddle brush, "brush on top of the section of hair, blowing downward," says hairstylist Marcus Frances, an ambassador for hair-care brand Better Natured.
+With a paddle brush, "brush on top of the section of hair, blowing downward," says hairstylist Marcus Francis, an ambassador for hair-care brand Better Natured.

 3. Brush forward, not under.

 A little brushing tip: If you are going to blow-dry your bangs, most stylists recommend combing the fringe forward.
 When you brush them upward under the bang, you create a rounded shape at the top with tons of volume—unless this is the look you're going for, of course, then by all means.
 According to Trygstad, brushing under the bang can even enhance cowlicks or growth patterns, so be sure to either push side-to-side or at a downward angle.

 4. Use your fingers for a piece-y look.

 Here's when you should ditch the brush altogether: If you have a choppy, textured bang (see here for all the common categories), Francis suggests "using your fingers to move [the strands] into place while blow-drying on low."
 Brushes provide a smoother texture, while your fingers help maintain that piece-y look.